hammerheim-game/hammerheim-rules/6-optional-rules.md

 #### 13. Blast From The Past

 A randomly generated character from the MVP roster arrives on the battlefield!
 Determine their spawn point in the usual manner, the character will ignore any rules for Stupidity they may have and will be hostile to all warbands.
 Ranged characters will be stationary where possible and shoot at the nearest enemy, only moving if there are no enemies within sight in which case they will move towards the closest enemy not in line of sight.
 Hybrid characters will walk towards the closest enemy and fire every turn too.
 Combat characters will run towards the closest enemy.
-MVP characters award +1xp point for each wound they suffer, as well as the usual +1xp for taking them out of action.
+When defeated the MVP may drop an item of some sort - these are treated in the same way as wyrdstone shards (though will award loot specified in the MVP character description).

 #### 14. Aetherstorm